rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 This directory hosts the data that was analyzed and included in Gulli _et al._ Nature Neuroscience (in press).

-For code used to process and analyze this data, please email Roberto Gulli.

 ## Example neurons

 In **Fig. 1c**, six example neurons are shown with spikes overlaid on trajectories through the virtual reality environment.